 If the Group By parameter is set to an attribute list, one raster per group will be produced.

-No: This is the default behavior.
+When All Features Received: This is the default behavior.
 Processing will only occur in this transformer once all input is present.

-By Group: This transformer will process input groups in order.
-Changes of the value of the Group By parameter on the input stream will trigger batch processing on the currently accumulating group.
-This will improve overall speed if groups are large/complex, but could cause undesired behavior if input groups are not truly ordered.
+When Group Changes (Advanced): This transformer will process input groups in order.
+Changes of the value of the Group By parameter on the input stream will trigger processing on the currently accumulating group.
+This may improve overall speed (particularly with multiple, equally-sized groups), but could cause undesired behavior if input groups are not truly ordered.

-Multiple feature types and features from multiple datasets will not generally naturally occur in the correct order.
+Note: Multiple feature types and features from multiple datasets will not generally naturally occur in the correct order.

 As with many scenarios, testing different approaches in your workspace with your data is the only definitive way to identify performance gains.

-Defines the layers and symbolizers that specify how features will be rendered.
+This table defines the layers and symbolizers that specify how features will be rendered.